 The major 2015 retrospective exhibition The Sensory Life of the Mass: 30 Years of Li Jin concluded a phase of his career.
 Li Jin has now turned his focus towards painting in monochrome, translating his well-honed sensitivity towards color washes into a masterful control of tonality--what is traditionally called the "five colors of ink."
 He paints in a looser, more gestural and expressive daxieyi style, exploiting the accidental effects of the medium.
 As if again retreating from the mundane world as he did decades ago in Tibet, Li Jin now seeks to return to a state of freedom and unencumbered creativity.

-Li Jin graduated in 1983 from the Chinese Painting Department of the Tianjin Academy of Fine Arts, where he currently serves as Associate Professor.
+Li Jin graduated in 1983 from the Chinese Painting Department of the Tianjin Academy of Fine Arts, where he served as Associate Professor until 2018.
 He was awarded Annual Ink Artist at the 2012 Award of Art China.
 In 2014, he was selected Artist of the Year by the authoritative publication L'OFFICIEL Art.
 Li Jin has mounted solo exhibitions in China and in Australia, Germany, and the United States, among other countries.
-His works are in the collections of major institutions such as the National Art Museum of China; Museum of Fine Arts, Boston; Seattle Art Museum; and Hong Kong Museum of Art.
+His works are in the collections of major institutions such as the National Art Museum of China; Museum of Fine Arts, Boston; Seattle Art Museum; Hong Kong Museum of Art; and Metropolitan Museum of Art.